relloarmando/docker-django/readme.md

 exit
  ```

-You'll need 2 terminals to start a worker and beat in docker-django-web.
+You'll need to start 2 terminals for the worker and beat in the container docker-django-web.
 To get the CONTANER ID
 ``` console
 docker ps